본문 바로가기

 "Budget Secured" Korea Forest Service to Begin Full-Scale Development of Wando 'Subtropical Arboretum' Next Year

-The Korea Forest Service announced on the 24th that the total project budget for the creation of the Subtropical Arboretum has been set at 181.5 billion won.
+The Korea Forest Service announced on the 24th that the total project cost for the arboretum has been set at 181.5 billion won.

 "Budget Secured" Korea Forest Service to Begin Full-Scale Development of Wando 'Subtropical Arboretum' Next Year The National Subtropical Arboretum is scheduled to be established in Wando by 2030.
 A bird's-eye view of the Subtropical Arboretum.
 Provided by the Korea Forest Service.

-The Korea Forest Service plans to redevelop the Wando Arboretum, which has been operated by South Jeolla Province since its opening in 1991, as the new Subtropical Arboretum.
+The Korea Forest Service plans to redevelop the Wando Provincial Arboretum, which has been operated by South Jeolla Province since its opening in 1991, as the new Subtropical Arboretum.

 "Budget Secured" Korea Forest Service to Begin Full-Scale Development of Wando 'Subtropical Arboretum' Next Year A dense forest of red buckthorn trees is covering the area.
 Provided by the Korea Forest Service